We are here to help you.

 Here’s what you need to know about CIDNY:

-- We are continuing to work with our consumers, but via telephone only.
+- As of November 1, 2022, CIDNY has resumed in-person meetings by appointment only.
+You must make an appointment.
+We will not be able to accommodate anyone without a previously scheduled and confirmed appointment.
 You can reach our Manhattan office at 212-674-2300 and our Queens office at 646-442-1520.
 If we are unable to speak with you when you call, we will return all messages as soon as we are able.

 - Future announcements will be posted on this page and will be shared via email on our mailing list.
 If you would like to receive our newsletters and announcements via email, sign up here.